wp-plugins/vertical-marquee-plugin/readme.txt

 Plugin URI: http://www.gopiplus.com/work/2012/06/30/vertical-marquee-wordpress-plugin/
 Tags: vertical, marquee, plugin
 Requires at least: 3.4
-Tested up to: 3.8
+Tested up to: 3.8.1
 Stable tag: 5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this vertical marquee plugin to make your text scroll upward or downwards.
+You can use this vertical marquee plugin to make your text scroll upward or downwards.

 == Description ==